Nethereum/Nethereum.Flappy/README.md

 ```

 ### Javascript Interop
 The Javascript interop it is achieved using the JsLib (as per Unity3d docs https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html).
-This is an example of usage:
+This is an example of usage.

+** NOTE **
+** Check for an updated version on usage https://github.com/Nethereum/Nethereum.Unity.Webgl **

 ```javascript
 //This file allows you to interop with Web3js / Metamask include it in your assets folder